-Methods of obtaining relevant information in a variety of settings are discussed and practiced.
-The documentation, reporting and use of information are presented for selection of personnel or case planning.
+Discusses and practices methods of obtaining relevant information in a variety of settings.
+The documentation, reporting, and use of information are presented for selection of personnel or case planning.
 Methods of designing and implementing programs for clients are practiced.
-(Also listed as COM and HSV 231.)
+(Also listed as BUS and COM 231.)